IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

 If they are formatted in a very specific way, docstrings can even be used to automatically generate user-friendly documentation in the form of a website.
 This topic is covered further below.

-:brain: :pencil: Practice exercice: :pencil: :brain: Did you write any function for your internship so far?
+:brain: :pencil: Practice exercise :pencil: :brain: Did you write any function for your internship so far?
 If yes, take the time to write the docstring for one of these functions.
 Make sure that you can access the docstring from your Jupyter notebook.
 Write the docstring for your other functions as soon as reasonable.

 ## Type hints

-Python is a dynamically-type language, meaning that a programmer does not have to specify explicitly the type of the variable (this is unlike other languages such as C or FORTRAN).
+Python is a dynamically-typed language, meaning that a programmer does not have to specify explicitly the types of variables (this is unlike other languages such as C or FORTRAN).

-This approach has benefits such as flexibility and conciseness, but one downside is that it is difficult to know what type of data a function expects as input.
+This approach has benefits such as flexibility and conciseness.
+One downside is that it is difficult to know what type of data a function expects as input.
 For example, in our `linear_regression` example, it is difficult to know whether `x` and `y` can be lists of numbers or whether they must be Numpy arrays.

-Python type hints allow to explicitly indicate the types of a function's arguments (with a colon `:`), and the type of its returned value (with the symbol `->`), for example:
+In Python, type hints explicitly indicate the types of a function's arguments (with a colon `:`), and the type of its returned value (with the symbol `->`), for example:

 ```Python
 from typing import Tuple